 Claiming Car Expenses As a Sole Trader

-When you purchase a car to use for your business, you'll need to consider whether you'll buy the car in your personal name, or whether you'll buy it as a business asset using your ABN.
+When you’re a sole trader who wants to purchase a car for business use, you'll need to consider whether you'll buy the car in your personal name or whether you'll buy it as a business asset using your ABN.

 For the purposes of claiming car expenses on tax, a 'car' is a motor vehicle (not a motorcycle or similar) designed to carry a load of less than 1 tonne and fewer than nine passengers.
 It includes many 4WD vehicles.

 Claiming Car Expenses When You Own the Car

 If you are a sole trader using your own car for business purposes, you need to track the business use of your car to make a tax claim.
 There are two methods you can use, and if you have more than one business vehicle, you can use different methods for each vehicle.
 Choose the method that allows you to make the maximum claim.